 (4) Nipple Cream

-I know it doesn’t sound luxurious, but I promise it is.
+I know it doesn’t sound luxurious, but I promise it IS.
 Personal care gets super neglected with a new baby.
-Help a mama out here!
+Add sore, raw nipples into the mix, and the new mom in your life will be begging for this postpartum care package favorite.
+Help a mama, and her nipples, out!

 (5) Face Masks